chbh-opensource/chbh-on-bear/docs/software/conda.md

-# Use Conda to Manage Your Own Python Environments
+# Using Conda to manage Python environments

 Managing software dependencies can be one of the most annoying things in scientific computing, especially when dealing with complex systems with multiple packages and libraries.

-This is where conda comes in - a package management system that simplifies the task of installing, configuring, and managing software packages and their dependencies.
+<b>This is where `conda` comes in - a package management system that simplifies the task of installing, configuring, and managing software packages and their dependencies.</b>

-BEAR system does offer a default Python environment, but it must be loaded beforehand, and it does not allow you to install additional packages that are not already provided.
+BEAR systems offer a default Python environment, but it must be loaded beforehand, and it does not allow you to install additional packages that are not already provided.
 After creating your own Conda environment, you don't have to load them every time.
 Submitting cluster jobs becomes straightforward with simple scripts, as demonstrated in this example: